trillium-rs/trillium/docs/guide/client/overview.md

 ## HTTP/3

-When build using `Client::new_with_quic`, the client upgrades to HTTP/3 automatically when a server advertises support via `Alt-Svc`.
+When built using `Client::new_with_quic`, the client upgrades to HTTP/3 automatically when a server advertises support via `Alt-Svc`.
 The first request to a host uses HTTP/1.1; if the response includes `Alt-Svc: h3=...`, subsequent requests to that host use HTTP/3.

 ```rust
 # [dependencies]